bramvbilsen/2019-2020-PnOCW-team-03/admin/schedule.md

 17/10: Learning how to isolate a screen and detect its position

 21/10: have the isolation algorithm+corner detection+edge detection algorithm for assembly.
 Getting the paper worked on to complete our explanation behind all algorithms.
 Try to get an orientation detection  algorithm in there.

+24/10: No real deadlines given to ourselves here, we started working on task 4&5.

+28/10: needed to have the convex hull algorithm and corner detection done by this day, for basic implementations, leaving openCV library and implementing our own algorithms.

+31/10: Detecting orientation is a better way than before, giving structure to what we currently have implemented on client side by giving it a class called slave workflow and linking this to a desktop UI.